What are the “18-in-1” uses? Where can I find recipes and dilutions for your soaps?

 Where can I buy your soaps in the U.S.?
 What about outside the U.S.?

 Our soaps are also available in Australia, Canada, Hong Kong, Israel, Japan, Korea, New Zealand, Taiwan, the U.K. and much of the E.U.
 If you live outside of the U.S., please visit our International page to find links to our various international distributors.

-Are your tropical oils, including palm oil, produced “sustainably?”
+Are your tropical oils, including palm and palm kernel oils, produced sustainably?

 As with any other crop, it’s not just what you grow, it’s how you grow it.
 We purchase from growers who are all certified organic.
 This means that no agrochemicals are used (chemical fertilizers, pesticides or herbicides) and soil fertility is replenished by natural means such as compost, manure and mulching with crop residues.
 The production of our oils also does not contribute to deforestation, unlike palm oil grown on huge plantations in Indonesia, for example.

-Our palm oil comes from about 2,500 acres of smallholdings in Ghana that were established decades ago, and we support growers in improving palm fruit yields – thus getting more oil out of the same amount of land.
+Our palm oil comes from about 2,500 acres of smallholdings in Ghana that were established decades ago, and our palm kernel oil from sustainable small farmers in Ecuador.
+We support growers in improving palm fruit yields – thus getting more oil out of the same amount of land.
 Our coconut oil comes from about 500 small to mid-size farms in Sri Lanka, most of which have been in the owner’s family for generations.
 We encourage our growers to intercrop with other beneficial species and supply organic fertilizer at subsidized prices.
 This improves the soil fertility, yields and profitability of small farms – and allows them to compete with larger plantations.

 By having our entire supply chain certified Fair Trade and organic, we also hope to demonstrate that one can produce any crop – and the products made from them – sustainably.

 To learn more, see our Ethical Sourcing page.